jnichols-pdx/frupal/README.md

 Moving up to an obstacle without an appropriate tool in the hero's inventory, or selecting n will break the obstacle immediately.

+A github 'projects' page was used as a task kanban, found [here](https://github.com/jnichols-pdx/frupal/projects/1)

 Features: